soumx/angular2-clarity-springboot-seed/README.md

 # Angular2 With Clarity Frontend with Springboot Backend Seed Project
-A basic project that includes a frontend with Angular2 + Clarity framework with Spring boot as the backend
+A basic project that includes a frontend ( Angular2 + Clarity framework) and a backend (Spring boot)

 #Installation
 Install maven (latest 3.3).
 Ensure your PATH variable has the maven installation path included